lukdav/robert-price-bm/README.md

 - Resize the screen to ensure the nav bar collapses to a button and the 'Free Delivery' banner disappears on smaller devices.
 - Click all nav buttons to ensure they work and direct the user to the correct page.
 - Before logging in, ensure the Top Navbar (and Mobile) contains only the Home, News, Shopping Bag and Account dropdown - containing Register and Login links.
+- Ensure the 'Total Cost' responds (turn red) and is calculated accurately with the addition of products to the user's shopping bag.
 - Log in as a registered user to ensure that the Navbar also contains the 'My Account' link.
 - Log in as an Admin to check the Account dropdown also contains the Add Product link.
 - Ensure all main product navigation links load to the correct pages.